lil-shimon/logs/Nextjs.md

 }
 ```

+# retrieve query params from a url

+## get

+<so far>pathname(but it got whole url data)

+getInitialProps function is available...? (this func is called before the rest of the page is loaded.)

+## set

+<so far> router and link is working.

 ## implement loading screen w next js

 The only needs of implementing loading on nextjs app is changing  _app.tsx